Alberta return-to-school plan eliminates COVID-19 notices | CBC News

 Critics say return anything but normal

-At the news conference, LaGrange heralded the return to classrooms as "normal," saying students can look forward to field trips, team sports, school clubs and celebrations like graduation ceremonies.
+At the news conference, LaGrange heralded the return to classrooms as "normal," saying students can look forward to field trips, team sports, school clubs and celebrations such as graduation ceremonies.

 "It was hard for me to hear that everything is going to be going back to normal," said Roxanne Weyermann, an Edmonton teacher who has three young children.
 Her oldest child will start kindergarten next month.